-Furthermore, the Group has commenced construction of its innovation park in Xiamen, Fujian Province, and the construction is expected to be completed in the first quarter of 2023.
+In addition, the Group has commenced construction of its innovation park in Xiamen, Fujian Province, and the construction is expected to be completed in the third quarter of 2023.
 If the costs and expenses incurred for the construction exceed our planned limits, the Group's financial results may be negatively affected.